 Maybe not all of us did those things.
 Of course, I don’t mean you personally.

 I’ve been a high school teacher for fifteen years.
 The seniors I’m waving good-bye to this year are a group of the most entitled kids I’ve ever taught.
 They feel entitled to the sanctity and good health of their own bodies, entitled to a viable planet, entitled to be treated with respect, and entitled to gain something useful for the seven hours a day they sit in classrooms.

 They are entitled to all of that.
 And guess what?
 So were we.

-Getting ready for the release of The Ghost Daughter has me thinking about parenting, trauma, and all the things.
-Pre-order here if you want.
+The release of The Ghost Daughter has me thinking about parenting, trauma, and all the things.
+Order here if you want.